femiiii/docs/loading/Json_loading.md

 server_id=1 # MySQL replica     tion need to be defined, and do not duplicate canal's slaveId
 ~~~

-* Create an account and grant privileges to the MySQL slave:
+* Create an account and grant privileges to the secondary MySQL server:

 ~~~sql
 CREATE USER canal IDENTIFIED BY 'canal';